General FAQs

 -

 Currently we are out-of-network with insurance providers (otherwise known as private pay).
-We provide superbills for clients to submit for reimubrsement with their insurance provider every month.
+We provide superbills for clients to submit for reimbursement with their insurance provider every month.

 -